 Office: 14M Schumacher

 Dr. Dupont received his Ph.D. from the University of Buffalo in 2017 and joined the department in 2016.
 His research interest is on subcultures, with an emphasis on the skateboarding subculture.
 His research has been presented at professional conferences and published in academic journals in the U.S. and in Finland, where he engaged in international study.

 Professor Awash is earning his Ph.D. from Binghamton University.
-He joined the sociology department in 2016, and teaches a range of courses, from the introduction to sociology to upper division and special topics courses.
+He joined the sociology department in 2018 as a tenure track Assistant Professor.
+He teaches a range of courses from the introduction to sociology to upper division and special topics courses.
 His research interest is on the environment and other issues of national and international security.